broodminder/userguide/en/docs/2_data_Interpretation.md

 ![nom de l'image](./images/dataint/17.png#thumbnail)

-Here a switch happens and the box begins to get develop.
-The bottom box is now kept at 90+F. Perfect conditions for brood to bottom.
+Here a switch happens and the bottom box begins to get many bees up there.
+The bottom box is now kept at 90+F. Perfect conditions for brood to develop.
 The top box follows the ambient temperature swings.
-Not warmer than the top indication many bees up there.

-that the queen has moved down into the lower box.
+Not warmer than the top indication that the queen has moved down into the lower box.

 These data indicate a healthy hive and a subsequent inspection revealed that this is in fact the case and the colony is ready for the nectar flow.